Roosterbear/tips/flexbox.md

 ```
 >gap is the space between elements

-* We need at last a child element.
+* We need at least a child element.

 __2.- We need to add the direction at that container with flex-direction:__ <br/>